"As the manager, [BIM Track] helps me understand

-You’re pretty good at finding QC problems and clashes in your models.
+You’re pretty good at finding model quality issues and clashes in your models.
 But what happens once they’re found?
-Action items get siloed in email threads and team members need to wait for meetings to move forward.
+Action items get siloed in email threads.
+Team members need to wait for meetings to move forward.
 The result?
 “We’ll coordinate as much as we can before deadline X.” We say that’s not good enough.

 BIM Track provides the basic information you need to resolve coordination issues.
 Who is responsible for resolving this.
 When it needs to be fixed by.
 Have questions?
 Your team can comment back and forth on issues directly in their everyday software and anyone can view the issue context.

 We believe the data in BIM Track belongs to you, our clients.
-It’s our job to help you find ways to visualize and share this valuable data outside of BIM Track.
+It’s our job to help you find ways to visualize and share this valuable data where you need it.
 When data sits in silos, your time and money are being wasted.

 You can’t delete anything in BIM Track either: issues or comments.
-The whole, unvarnished truth is contained within, for better or for worse!
+The whole, unvarnished truth is contained within!
 There is, however, a strong notion of team access, so you can resolve internal issues amongst your fellow team members.

 Every minute counts.
 On a large airport project, we discovered that the average time it takes to navigate to an issue in the authoring software is 2 wasted minutes.
 With BIM Track, you simply click “View in Model” in Revit, Navisworks, Tekla Structures or our web viewer and get taken directly to the issue’s location.

 We apply this time-saving philosophy to everything we do.
 Do you respond to LinkedIn messages (from people you know) or email faster?
-That’s why we have the comments tool built in to each issue.
+That’s why we have the comments tool for each issue.
 Why spend time creating the same report every week?
-We will soon be releasing scheduled reports that email your predefined coordination report template to the right team members at predefined intervals.
+You can now schedule reports that email your predefined coordination report template to the right team members at predefined intervals.

 Instant Collaboration & Communication

-BIM Track is a data driven approach using the power of the cloud to provide instant collaboration and allowing stakeholders to work simultaneously with the most up-to-date issue data.
+BIM Track takes a data-driven approach to coordination using the power of the cloud so that all stakeholders can work simultaneously with up-to-date issue data.

 Accessibility & Transparency

-With our web-based platform, invite all stakeholders to your projects to facilitate the collaboration and access the information, witness the evolution of the issue resolution process to better understand the status of your projects.
+BIM Track’s web-based platform gives project access to all stakeholders, who can access the information they need and track the evolution of the issue resolution process to better understand the coordination state of your projects.

 Reduce Issue Management Time